ngand000/nicebreakers/userManual.md

   - Click the dislike button to decrement the like count of this activity
     - (Will be limited to one dislike per post when log in implemented)
   - Click the report button to report this post for a violation
-    - Enter a reason the the given popup box
+    - Enter a reason in the given popup box
     - Click Go Back to cancel your report and exit popup
     - Click Report to file the report and exit popup
   - Outbound Pages: